MapsPeople/docs/src/content/getting-started/android/v4/directions.md

 </mi-tab-panel>
 </mi-tabs>

-implement the `onRouteResult` method and create a method called `createRoute(MPLocation mpLocation)` on your `MapsActivity`.
+Implement the [`onRouteResult` method](https://app.mapsindoors.com/mapsindoors/reference/android/v4/MapsIndoorsSDK/com.mapsindoors.core/-on-route-result-listener/on-route-result.html?query=abstract%20fun%20onRouteResult(route:%20MPRoute,%20error:%20MIError)) and create a method called `createRoute(MPLocation mpLocation)` on your `MapsActivity`.

-Use this method to query the `MPDirectionsService`, which generates a route between two coordinates.
+Use this method to query the [`MPDirectionsService`](https://app.mapsindoors.com/mapsindoors/reference/android/v4/MapsIndoorsSDK/com.mapsindoors.core/-m-p-directions-service/index.html?query=class%20MPDirectionsService%20:%20MPDirectionsServiceInterface), which generates a route between two coordinates.
 We will use this to query a route with our hardcoded `mUserLocation` and a point from a MPLocation.

 To generate a route with the `MPLocation`, we start by creating an `onClickListener` on our search `ViewHolder` inside the `SearchItemAdapter`.
 In the method `onBindViewHolder` we will call our `createRoute` on the `MapsActivity` for our route to be generated.